-Most of the system parameters used in our approach do not have hard limits but instead result from possible trade-offs.
-Next, we detail some design decisions made for the circuits used in this work.
+Most of the system parameters used in our approach do not have hard limits, but instead result from possible trade-offs.
+In what follows we detail some design decisions made for the circuits used in the present work.

 Zone parameter choices.
 For simplicity, we keep the entangling zone fixed for all experiments.
-This conveniently allows us to switch between, for example, surface code and [[8,3,2]] code experiments, without further calibrations.
-We choose our entangling-zone profile, realized by 420-nm and 1,013-nm Rydberg 'top-hat' beams generated by SLM phase profiles $^{30}$ , to be homogeneous over a 35- $\mu$ m-tall region.
+This conveniently allows to switch between e.g. surface code and [[8,3,2]] code experiments, without additional calibrations.
+We choose our entangling zone profile, realized by 420-nm and 1013-nm Rydberg "tophat" beams generated by SLM phase profiles [30], to be homogeneous over a 35- μ m tall region.
 As the Rydberg beams propagate longitudinally, the entangling zone is longer than it is tall.
-We optimize top hats to be homogeneous over roughly 250- $\mu$ m horizontal extent.
+We optimize tophats to be homogeneous over roughly 250- μ m horizontal extent.
 Taller regions are also achievable, with a trade-off with reduced laser intensity and greater challenge in homogenization.
-The 250- $\mu$ m width of the zones used here is set by the bandwidth of our AOD deflection efficiency.
-We position the readout zone on the other side of the storage zone to further minimize decoherence on entangling-zone atoms.
+The 250- μ m width of the zones used here is set by the bandwidth of our AOD deflection efficiency.
+We position the readout zone on the other side of the storage zone to further minimize decoherence on entangling zone atoms.

-Our two-qubit gate parameters are similar to our previous work in ref.
-8. During two-qubit Rydberg (n = 53) gates, we place atoms $\leq 2 \mu m$ apart within a 'gate site', resulting in ≥450 MHz interaction strength between pairs, much larger than the Rabi frequency of 4.6 MHz.
-Notably, owing to the use of the Rydberg blockade, the gate is largely independent of the exact distance between atoms.
+Our two-qubit gate parameters are similar to our prior work in Ref.
+[8].
+During two-qubit Rydberg (n=53) gates, we place atoms \lesssim 2 $\mu \mathrm{m}$ apart within a "gate site", resulting in ≥ 450 MHz interaction strength between pairs, significantly larger than the Rabi frequency of 4.6 MHz.
+Importantly, due to the use of the Rydberg blockade [32, 64], the gate is largely independent of the exact distance between atoms.
 Hence, precise inter-atom positioning is not required.
-Gate sites are separated such that atoms in different gate sites are no closer than 10 μm during the gate, resulting in negligible long-range interactions.
-Throughout this work, we use four gate sites vertically (five for the surface-code experiment) and 20 horizontally, performing gates on as many as 160 qubits simultaneously (see Extended Data Fig. 1d).
-Under various conditions, with proper calibration, we measure two-qubit gate fidelities in the range F = 99.3-99.5%.
+Gate sites are separated such that atoms in different gate sites are no closer than 10 μ m during the gate, resulting in negligible long-range interactions.
+Throughout this work we use 4 gate sites vertically (5 for the surface code experiment) and 20 horizontally, performing gates on as many as 160 qubits simultaneously (see ED Fig. 1d).
+Under various conditions, with proper calibration we measure two-qubit gate fidelities in the range F = 99.3% - 99.5%.
 We do not observe any error on storage-zone atoms when Rydberg gates are executed in the entangling zone.
-Even though the tail of the top-hat Rydberg excitation beams is only suppressed to about 10% intensity, the two-photon drive is far off-resonant owing to the approximately 20 MHz 1013 light shift detuning that is present for the entangling-zone atoms.
-We natively realize physical CZ gates; when implementing CNOTs, we add physical H gates.
-We find minimal two-qubit cross-talk between gate sites, as examined with long benchmarking sequences in ref.
-8. Although ref.
-8 seems to find some small cross-talk seemingly originating from decay into Rydberg P states, this should be considerably suppressed in the practical operation here owing to the approximately 200 μs duration between gates, during which time Rydberg atoms should either fly away or decay back to the ground state.
+Even though the tail of the tophat Rydberg excitation beams is only suppressed to $\sim 0.1x$ intensity, the two-photon drive is far off-resonant due to the ~ 20 MHz 1013 light shift detuning which is present for the entangling zone atoms [8].
+We natively realize physical CZ gates; when implementing CNOTs we add physical H gates.
+We find minimal two-qubit cross-talk between gate sites, as probed with long benchmarking sequences in Ref.
+[8].
+Although Ref.
+[8] appears to find some small cross-talk seemingly originating from decay into Rydberg P states, this should be considerably suppressed in the practical operation here due to the $\sim 200~\mu s$ duration between gates, during which time Rydberg atoms should either fly away or decay back to the ground state.